sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 ## Requirements ##

-1. NPU host is running gNMI/gNOI server to communicate with DPU.
+1. NPU host is running gNOI client to communicate with DPU.
 2. DPU host is running gNOI server to listen to gNOI client requests.
 3. Each DPU is assigned an IP address to communicate from NPU.